atabegruslan/Others/Development/ec.md

 ## Google Pay & Apple Pay

-If paying from iPhone, it's like: https://github.com/atabegruslan/Others/raw/master/Illustrations/Development/ec/applepay.mp4
+If paying from iPhone in a EC website, it's like: https://github.com/atabegruslan/Others/raw/master/Illustrations/Development/ec/applepay.mp4

+If paying at a physical supermarket: https://vt.tiktok.com/ZGe3XFrJd/

 If paying from computer, there will be a QR code for your iPhone to scan